maki49/maki49.github.io/about.md

 - Rock'N'Roll
 - detective story
 - programming
-- anything abstract and self-consistent, like theories, settings and worldviews (either science of fiction)
+- anything abstract and self-consistent, like theories, settings and worldviews (either science or fiction)